seancfoley/IPAddress/ipaddress.md

 `HostName.toResolvedAddress()`.
 If you wish to obtain a string representation to be part of a URL, use `HostName.toNormalizedString()`.

 &#8203;

-## Sorting and Comparisons

-Comparing and sorting can be useful for storing addresses in certain types of data structures.
-With the Java library, all of the core classes implement `java.lang.Comparable`.
-In fact, any AddressItem is comparable to any other, which covers almost every type in the address framework.
-Different representations of the same address or subnet are considered equal.
-Different representations of the same set of addresses are considered equal.
-However, `HostName` instances are not equal to `IPAddressString` instances nor `IPAddress` instances, and instances of `IPAddressString` are not equal to instances of `IPAddress`, not even when representing the same address or subnet.

-The library provides the abstract type `AddressComparator` and some implementations for comparison purposes.
-Address classes use the subclass `CountComparator` for their natural ordering.
-When comparing subnets, you can either emphasize the count of addresses, or you can emphasize the values of the lower or upper address represented by the subnet, and comparators are provided for those variations.

-The address tries provide their own sorting and comparison, which matches the comparators above with respect to individual addresses, but when comparing a prefix block to a second address or block with larger prefix, and the first prefix matches the same bits in the second, the trie comparator orders by the bit that follows the first prefix in the second.

-&#8203;

 ## Make your IPv4 App work with IPv6

 If you want to make your app work with IPv6, that is a wise decision.
-IPv6 penetration is getting close to 50% in some countries.
+IPv6 penetration is slow but steady, past 50% in some countries.

 But you have no IPv6 testing and a lot of code.

 Start by replacing your IPv4 code with the types and operations in this library.
 But don't use the IPv4-specific types like IPv4Address everywhere, use `IPAddressString`, `IPAddress`, and the other polymorphic types, along with their polymorphic operations such as [`toString`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/Address.html#toString--), [`contains`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddress.html#contains-inet.ipaddr.IPAddress-), and [`iterator`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddress.html#iterator--) that avoid exposing the specifics of IPv4.
 If your app uses network or host masks, start working with CIDR prefix lengths instead.
 Use methods like [`getBlockMaskPrefixLength`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddress.html#getBlockMaskPrefixLength-boolean-) to store prefix lengths, even if the app continues to use masking.

 When you're ready, use your existing regression tests, ensuring the app still runs as always on IPv4.
 Once your existing IPv4 tests all pass, you are already most of the way to supporting IPv6, without having written a single line of IPv6 code.
-With some apps, you may even be ready to try it out with IPv6.
+You may even be ready to try it out with IPv6.

 &#8203;